STHLM DANS and film festival Cinema Queer have teamed up to bring you dance films from all around Europe that set the whole world in movement:

 Fran (interpreted choreographer and performer Francois Chaignaud) is in his hometown to rest and visit his mother.
 Following the jerky rhythm of Ravel’s Bolero, this journey along the paths of memory and desire will lead him and the whole village to a joyfully chaotic climax.
 “Boléro summons the spirits of my teenage years, spent in the Pyrenees, and the way we become ourselves in places that leave little regard for one’s differences.
 Fran came into himself elsewhere, and as he returns, he yearns for reconciliation.
 I wanted to show François Chaignaud on screen, how powerful a dancer he is.
 Each and every movement he makes portends a future earthquake.
 I wanted to convey not only his art, but his vulnerability and subversive impact.”
 (Nans Laborde-Jourdàa)

-my own room Sepideh Khodarahmi & Oscar Hagberg (Sweden)
+Marble by Sepideh Khodarahmi & Oscar Hagberg (Sweden)

 [More films TBA]